-Croatia: Analysis shows the unprofitability of TPP Plomin C, HEP & Marubeni-GE Alstom Power under new pressure23.
-March 2016. / SEE Energy News
+Croatia: Analysis shows the unprofitability of TPP Plomin C, HEP & Marubeni-GE Alstom Power under new pressure, SEE Energy News

 The revenue rate of the investment is below 10% and with growth towards billion euro the project is unprofitable.
 Green activists are warning that the project is sensitive to critical parameters and, even with a questionable evaluation of the impact of Plomin C on health and the environment, its implementationis not recommended.